maxsanchezdp/final_project_data/README.md

 ## 2. Demo modes:

 Whether you have already trained the model with your own data or you just want to test my trained model, you can run the demo modes I've developed.
-Both demos do basically the same thing: they read an audio file of your choice, extract its features, normalize the data and then make a prediction with the model.
+Both demos do basically the same thing: they read an audio file of your choice, extract its features, normalize the data, save it to a *.csv* (found in **Features/singel_song_features/**) and then make a prediction with the model.
 The results are shown on a bar plot that describe the confidence with which the model predicts each of the genres for a single song, just like this one:
 ![results](./for_md/3_prediction.png)

+With a little help from my professors I was able to apply threading on this part of the project, which makes it possible to play the test song from terminal (using **mpg123**) while the model makes its predictions.

+Now, here's how you run the demo modes:

 ### Normal demo mode:

+If you want to test the model with a song you already have in your computer you need to run <code>python main.py -d -p path_to_your_song/song.mp3</code> on your terminal from the project's folder. **Make sure your song is in *.mp3* format**.
+You can also use the songs in the **Data/test_songs/** folder.
+If you don't specify a path to an audio file the program will test a default song (**Data/test_songs/classical.mp3**).

+### Spotify demo mode:

+On this mode you can look for a song in Spotify and test the model with a preview of that song.
+To try it you just need to run <code>python main.py -s</code> on your terminal from the project's folder.

+The program will prompt you for the name of the artist and song, it will then look for it in spotify and show you a list of the top 10 results (in case you're looking for a specific version of the song).
+Once you choose one of the results, the preview for that song will be downloaded in **Data/unlabelled_songs/** and it will be used to test the model.
+Certain songs/artists have no previews available in Spotify, just try another song in that case.

 # (THIS IS A WORK IN PROGRESS)